 Music events, festivals, artistic playgrounds and wide-open community space.
 This and so much more draw locals and visitors alike to this panacea for green, urban relaxation.

 Nothing spoils the mood like having to pile in the car to find some mid-afternoon or evening delicacies and liquid libations.

 Once you taken in all that is Empire State South, you will gladly walk three times as far to indulge in their chic, yet approachable version of Southern fare.
 They are open for breakfast, lunch and dinner, as well as offering limited take-and-go options.
-Honestly, there is no reason to quickly take anything from here.
+But honestly, there’s no reason to use this stop for quick take-out.
 Even their coffee beckons you to stay.
 Why sip an iced coffee in a generic to-go cup when you can indulge in their iced java, Georgia coffee, served in a 16-ounce Mason jar?

 Brunching on the patio is a perfect adjunct to a day spent at the park.
-Bonus - refills on your Bloody Mary are discounted.
+Bonus: refills on your Bloody Mary are discounted.
 Italian cuisine is the star here.
 Do not miss their orechiette with house made sausage and broccolli rabe.
-Weekday hours are for dinner only, but they open their doors at brunch time on the weekends. www.campagnoloatl.com.
+Weekday hours are for dinner only, but they open their doors at brunch time on the weekends.
 980 Piedmont Ave., Atlanta.

 Open since 2012, Eclectic serves up bistro dishes with an emphasis on locally sourced ingredients.
-Open for dinner every day except Monday.
-Sunday brunch may be an option soon, give them a call to be sure: 404-426-7728. www.eclecticbistroatlanta.com.1425 Piedmont Ave.
+Open for dinner every day except Monday, and Sunday brunch starts at 11 a.m.1425 Piedmont Ave.
 NE, Atlanta.

 RECOMMENDED VIDEO: Dining Guide | "Melt-off the Bone Juicy Whole Chicken"